BruteFIR

 If the dither flag is set to true, dither is applied on all used channels.
 Dither is a method to add carefully devised noise to improve the resolution.
 Although most modern recordings contain dither, they need to be re-dithered after they have been filtered for best resolution.
 Dither should be applied when the resolution is reduced, for example from 24 bits on the input to 16 bits on the output.
 However, one can claim that dither should always be applied, since the internal resolution is always higher than the output.
 When BruteFIR is compiled with single precision, it is not possible to apply dither to 24 bit output, since the internal resolution is not high enough.
 BruteFIR's dither algorithm is the highly efficient HP TPDF dither algorithm (High Pass Triangular Probability Distribution Function).

 If the merge flag is set to true, discontinuities that may occur when coefficients are changed in runtime, is smoothed out with a simple merge algorithm.
 This avoids "clicks" that may occur in the sound when coefficients are changed.
 Note that discontinuities occurs also when volume is changed, but that is not merged, since those discontinuities are generally not audible or masked by the volume change itself.
-If someone does not agree with that, let me know, and I will make it apply the merger at volume changes too.

 Filter structure